 Please ‘contact us‘ with your prayer requests or to ask for more information

 The picture above shows the cross and statue of Jesus which Elvis had made as a headstone for his mother’s grave at Forest Hills Cemetery.
 The grave was moved to the Meditation Garden at Graceland and the statue is now near the family graves in the Meditation Garden.
-Elvis also had a footstone made which had the scripture ” Not mine, but Thy will be done”.
-That is now in the archives at Graceland.
+Elvis also had a footstone made which has the scripture ” Not mine, but Thy will be done”.
+That was in the archives at Graceland, however, on the 60th anniversary of his mother’s death in 2018 it was retrieved and placed in the Meditation garden near the headstone statue.

 Notice the Star of David as well as the Christian cross on the footstone.
 Elvis was proud of his Jewish roots.